FACULTY

 Doctoral Candidate, Anthropology | aost@live.unc.edu

-Andrea is a fifth-year doctoral candidate, graduate teaching fellow, and Laboratory Coordinator for the Research Laboratories of Archaeology at UNC.
+Andrea is a sixth-year doctoral candidate, graduate teaching fellow, and Laboratory Coordinator for the Research Laboratories of Archaeology at UNC.
 Her dissertation research in the Basque Country focuses on the intersection of transience and skeletal health in the past through stable isotope methods.
 Her past research has explored the efficacy of morphological traits of the pelvis in age-at-death estimations, the application of taphonomic principles to crime scene reconstructions, and the role of the forensic anthropologist at fatal fire recoveries.

-Ann Suk
+Ann Suk (Graduated 2024)

 Ann is a sixth-year student interested in the health impacts of forced migration.
 For her dissertation, she intends to research health priorities of people displaced from Burma living in western Thailand; focusing on how factors such as migration, food security, and legal precarity influence long-term health in border communities.